mrismanaziz/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## "Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."